-How does the the new Massachusetts solar incentive work?
+When does the new Massachusetts solar incentive start, and how does it work?

 The SMART program has a “block” structure that dictates the incentive amount you’ll receive.
 As more people install solar panels, a block will “fill up” towards a predetermined threshold, measured in megawatts of solar panel capacity.
 Once the threshold is reached, the incentive is reduced for everyone who goes solar after that.
 Each block is proposed at 200 megawatts of solar installations, and the value of the incentive declines by four percent between each.

 As of early 2017, the exact values for the incentive haven’t been finalized.
 In order to set the final value of the incentive, the Massachusetts Department of Energy Resources (DOER) will establish a “ceiling” price, and solar system owners will be assigned a financial value for their solar electricity based on that price and the size of their system.
 For example, residential systems under 25 kW will get an incentive worth 200 percent of the ceiling price.

 Similar to the current SREC program, the proposed incentive for small-scale projects of less than 25 kW (like the vast majority of residential systems) would run for 10 years.
 For larger projects, developers would be looking at a 20-year period.

 One major difference between the current SREC program and SMART is that, in addition to the baseline incentive amount, the program offers bonuses for particular types of installations.
 These “adders” increase the per-kWh incentive for building a solar canopy, using energy storage, building a system on a landfill, and other innovative solar systems.

 Solar canopies, energy storage, and other adders that increase the value of your new MA solar incentive